ivanvorobei/SPLarkController/README.md

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Preview.gif" width="440">

 If you want to buy source code of the app from preview, please go to [xcode-shop.com](https://xcode-shop.com).
-Price for GitHub users - $300.
-With copyright - 4.900$.
+Price for GitHub users - $300. `With copyright - 4.900$`.
 Also you can see [detailed preview](https://xcode-shop.com/assets/preview/code.mov) with all the features and screens of the application.

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Shop.svg"/>